 Self-pay cost of psychiatry.
 If you’re on a budget and paying out of pocket for psychiatric care, Talkspace may not be the ideal choice.
 Its self-pay costs for psychiatry and medication management services are at the high end of the platforms we reviewed.
 That said, most (85 percent) of the Talkspace psychiatry users we surveyed considered the platform to be a good or very good value.

-The length of the questionnaires.
-Our hands-on testing and user feedback differed on this point.
-Our tester and 80 percent of the Talksspace users we surveyed completed the sign-up process in under 20 minutes.
-Still, 33 percent of our survey respondents felt the intake questionnaire was too long and 34 percent found some of the questions unclear.
-Our staff tester disagreed.
-He felt the detail of the questionnaires and crisis screeners was necessary for a reliable provider match.
+We felt the detail of the questionnaires and crisis screeners was necessary for a reliable provider match.
 But if you’re someone easily frustrated by answering questions, a platform where you simply select a provider from a list may be a better fit.

 Ease of deleting your personal information.
 In the U.S., your personal health information is protected under HIPAA and Talkspace clearly states on its website that it “will not share or disclose your personal information to anyone.”
 However, once you’ve finished treatment, you can ask for the platform to delete from its records all the information you’ve disclosed in questionnaires and to your providers.
-You can also request that your data is similarly deleted.
-To achieve this, our tester had to contact customer support and fill out various forms, a process that he felt could’ve been made simpler.
+You can also request that your data be similarly deleted.
+To achieve this, we had to contact customer support and fill out various forms, a process that we felt could’ve been made simpler.
 Some other platforms require just a single email to achieve the same thing.
 That said, the majority of the users we surveyed (79 percent) felt confident or very confident that Talkspace would protect their personal information.

 We selected Talkspace as one of our top picks for Best Online Therapy Platforms, Best Online Therapy Platforms that Take Insurance, Best Online Psychiatrist Platforms, and Best Online Couples Therapy Platforms.
 The platform has consistently received high marks from HelpGuide testers and survey respondents for both its therapy and psychiatry services.